Gravitational Waves from Core-Collapse Supernovae: Introduction

 The absolute majority of the supernovae have so far been observed only through their EM signature.
 While this provided a wealth of information about the supernovae, there is a limit to what photons alone can tell.
 This is because the EM burst forms at the outer edge of the star, so it contains limited information about the inner regions, where the CCSN central engine is located.

 Since gravitational waves are generated by the aspherical motion in the inner regions, they contain information about the dynamics of the central engine.
 In addition, neutrinos carry information about the thermodynamic conditions at the surface of the PNS.
 Therefore, observations of GWs and neutrinos will enable us to probe the central engine in a completely new way.
 In particular, this may allow us to extract information about the mechanism that produces the explosion.
 Moreover, such an observation may reveal the rotation and the structure of the innermost regions of the star.
-Finally, there is an exciting potential for probing fundamental particle physics of the central engine.

 In this chapter, we summarize our current understanding of GW emission from CCSNe with a focus on established results.
 As we discuss below, most of what we know about CCSN GWs comes from sophisticated multi-dimensional simulations.
 Wherever possible, we will complement these results with simple back-of-the-envelope calculations to highlight the underlying physical principles.
 We also briefly discuss GW detection strategies focusing on the potential provided by a possible multi-messenger observation.
 Finally, we outline the main gaps and limitations in our current understanding of the subject.